-The hacking is finished, and the judges will soon be deciding the winners of $70,000 in prizes.
-We have verified eligible projects – check out all the project videos or browse the projects by prize category and vote for your favourites – there will be a People’s Choice award at the Red Carpet Awards Night, 10th August.
+The hacking is finished, and the judges will soon be deciding the winners of $80,000 in national prizes and more in local prizes.
+Check out all the project videos or browse the projects by prize category and vote for your favourites for the People’s Choice Award.

 Subscribe to GovHack 2014 announcements, or to get involved in the broader open knowledge community, we suggest you join the OKFN au community mailing list, where future GovHack news will be announced.
 You can also follow along with all the action at #govhack on Twitter.